EN

 On the MK3S+, Slice an object with the MMU3 Single profile and start the print.
 Then, choose which filament to use from the LCD.

-If you know which material to use already while slicing, you can continue using the regular MMU3 profile and assign a single color (Extruder number) to the object.
+If you know which of the five materials to use already while slicing, you can use the MMU3 profile and assign a single color (Extruder number) to the object.

 Reward yourself